 An ideal way to start is by looking at which products you use most often and replace them with a better alternative when they run out.
 It took me around 6 months or to initially transition all of my skincare and bath/shower products.
 My make-up collection on the other hand took much longer.
 It’s totally fine to do it gradually, whether it’s just as and when you can afford it or when you finish off an old product.

-Yes, you might make the occasional mistake at first and buy something thinking it’s a good choice, only later to find out that one or two of the ingredients are on your avoid list.
+Know that you might make the occasional mistake at first and buy something thinking it’s a good choice, only later to find out that one or two of the ingredients are on your avoid list.
 We’ve all been there, but the main thing is you can learn from it!
 If there’s a product you’re interested in buying online but you can’t find the full ingredients list, it can sometimes be a red flag so your best bet is to reach out to the brand and ask them or give it a pass and move on.
 You’ll start to notice you spend a lot of time reading ingredients lists when you’re deciding if you should buy something – this gets easier the more you get to know!

 Where to shop green beauty

 Some of my favourite places to shop online for natural beauty products in the UK are LoveLula, Naturisimo, abeautifulworld, Content Beauty, Ethical Superstore and Holland & Barrett.
 You can also find an increasing number of more natural products in places like Boots and even supermarkets now too.
 Check out my guide for where to shop natural beauty and living.

 It can all be a bit of a minefield for a while, but it really does get easier with time and you skin will definitely thank you for it!
 If you’re struggling to find like-minded people there are a lot of lovely friendly green bloggers out there and I found chatting to them on their blogs and through Twitter and Instagram a great help for product recommendations.